Cherthala: Landmarks

 Cherthala Town Municipality has 35 wards.
 The town is well known after the Karthyayani Devi temple, located in the center of the town.
 Two more sub-temples dedicated to Shiva and Vishnu are also located on the northern side of the main temple.
 A sub-temple dedicated to Lord Ayyappa, also known as Kaavudayan and another dedicated to Kshethrapalakan believed to be Devi's temple caretaker are located on the southern corner of the main temple.
 Thousands of devotees coming from different 'karas' (localities) of Cherthala participate in the Padayani, vela thullal and pooram pattu, the main rituals conducted during the temple festival.
 A large pond exists in front of the Taluk office that belongs to the Karthyayani Devi temple.
 One can see many roosters flocking around the temple premises.
 These roosters are the offerings of the devotees, an ancient custom followed in many devi temples of Kerala.
 The temple is administered by Travancore Devaswom Board.

 Another temple in Cherthala town is the Muttathu Thirumala Devaswam temple.
-Lord Narasimha presiding in the form of Saligrama and Sree Venkatachalapathy Moorthy with bhoo devi and sree devi are the deities of this temple.
+Lord Narasimha presiding in the form of Shaligram and Sree Venkatachalapathy Moorthy with bhoo devi and sree devi are the deities of this temple.
 The temple conducts its annual festival either ahead of the Karthyayani Devi's festival or soon after that.
 The Pallivetta is a procession where it is believed that Goddess is going for the divine hunting.
 The annual festival lasts for eight days.